jjvanzon/JJs-Reference-Architecture/apis.md

 ### Flush

-`Flushing` in `NHibernate` would mean that all the pending SQL statements are executed onto the database, without committing the transaction.
+`Flushing` in `NHibernate` would mean that all the pending SQL statements are executed onto the database, without committing the transaction yet.

 A `Flush` can help get an auto-generated ID from the database.
 Also when `NHibernate` is confused about the order in which to execute things, a `Flush` may help enforce the execution order.

-Trouble with `Flush` is that incomplete data might go to the database, upon which database constraints might go off, resulting in an error: an exception would go off and the transaction would be rolled back.
+Trouble with `Flush` is that, it might be executed when things are not done yet, and incomplete data might go to the database, upon which database constraints go off, which could result in an error: an exception would go off and the transaction might be rolled back.
+So it is a thing to use sparsely only with a good reason, because you can expect some side-effects.

-`Flushes` can also go off automatically under the hood.
+`Flushes` might also go off automatically.
 Sometimes `NHibernate` wants to get a data-store generated ID.
-This can happen upon `Saving` an entity.
-(Which if I remember correctly, is done on a per-entity basis and does not necessarily `Flush` or `Commit` anything.) `FlushMode.Never` or `FlushMode.Commit` may not prevent intermediate flushes even when the documentation suggests otherwise.
+This can happen calling `Save` an entity.
+Unlike the documentation might suggest, `FlushMode.Never` or `FlushMode.Commit` may not prevent thse intermediate flushes.

 Upon saving a parent object, child objects might be flushed too.
-Internally then NHibernate asked itself the question if the child object was `Transient` and while doing so, it apparently wanted to get its identity, by executing an insert statement onto the data store.
+Internally then `NHibernate` asked itself the question if the child object was `Transient` and while doing so, it apparently wanted to get its identity, by executing an `insert` statement onto the data store.
 This caused a `null` exception on the `ParentID` column of the child object.

-It may help to create entities in a specific order (e.g. parent object first, then the child objects) or choose a completely identity generation scheme, that does not require flushing an entity to the database pre-maturely.
+It may also help to create entities in a specific order (e.g. parent object first, then the child objects) or choose a identity generation scheme, that does not require flushing an entity pre-maturely.

 ### Read-Write Order